-Tenkara as we know it today was developed to catch trout (amago and yamame) and char (iwana) in small mountain streams.
+Tenkara as we know it today was developed to catch stream dwelling salmon (amago and yamame) and char (iwana) in small mountain streams.
 The fish are not very large, reaching no more than about 15", and most are much smaller than that.
 Because both the streams and the fish are small, there was never a need for long casts or reels to hold excess line.
 A long bamboo pole and horsehair line was sufficient.

 Although we don't know how long the poles or the lines were,

 Lines tend to be about the length of the rod, although the "long line

 long line tenkara.

 The mountain streams on which tenkara was developed are generally pretty small, but it is a mistake to think that tenkara is limited to small streams.
 Erik Ostrander has contributed a page on tenkara fishing in rivers that explains some of the techniques he has used successfully on the Madison River in Montana and the Green River in Utah.
 A long line is one approach, but certainly not the only one.

 What I find very interesting is that a long bamboo pole and horshair line was also the fishing gear that was used for hundreds of years in a small area of northern Italy.